lasseebert/til/elixir/20170314_observer_to_production.md

 -kernel inet_dist_listen_max 9000
 ```

-Then in the release config set the `vm_args` attribuet to point to this file.
+Then in the release config set the `vm_args` attribute to point to this file.
-Also set a `overlay_vars` which are the variables exposed in the vm_args file:
+Also set an `overlay_vars` which are the variables exposed in the vm_args file:

 ```
 set vm_args: "rel/vm_args"